Thomas Hoving: Career at the Metropolitan Museum of Art

 The expansion of the Met during Hoving's directorship was not confined to its collections.
 Hoving also spearheaded a number of building projects and renovations of the Met itself, from a controversial expansion of its galleries into Central Park to the construction of its underground parking garage.

 Two of the building's most characteristic features—the huge exterior banners announcing current shows, and the broad plaza and steps leading from Fifth Avenue to the Met's entryway—are products of Hoving's tenure.
-At one point, he even floated a plan to remove the Met's "great staircase" leading from the central lobby to the second-floor galleries.
-That particular project remains unrealized.
+At one point, he even floated a plan to remove the Met's "great staircase," which leads from the central lobby to the European paintings galleries on the second-floor.
+He wanted to create a direct path to the new Lehman Galleries, but that particular project was never realized.

 Hoving described the negotiations between the Metropolitan Museum, the Cairo Museum, Egypt's Organization of Antiquities, and the U.S. State Department to bring the exhibition The Treasures of Tutankhamun to the Met as "the high point of my Metropolitan career."
 The exhibition was the result of years of negotiations, including plans for a variety of cross-cultural collaborations, galvanized by President Richard M. Nixon's June 1974 trip to Egypt and finalized in an accord signed by Secretary of State Henry A. Kissinger and Foreign Minister Ismail Fahmi in October 1975.
 In July 1976, Hoving visited Egypt to negotiate terms of the traveling exhibition and finalize details of the Museum's collaboration with officials there.

 Hoving was the director of the controversial "Harlem On My Mind" exhibit, curated by Allon Schoener, which garnered significant protests from local activists and artists for its exclusion of black artists, as well as for the inclusion of an anti-Semitic essay in the catalogue.
 Hoving apologized and included disclaimers before the essay in the catalogue, but did not remove it.